 Dave Ramsey Budget

 This is a little more in-depth breakdown of Dave Ramey’s percentages.
-The budget categories are pretty straight forward but it’s important to have a full understanding of each one.
+The budget categories are pretty straightforward forward but it’s important to have a full understanding of each one.

 Giving – 10%

 Dave Ramsey starts out his budget categories with giving.
 As Christians, giving should be our number one budget item.
 We are called to trust God and give from our hearts.

 Tithing is a personal choice but it is a blessing to be able to give back what the Lord has blessed us with.
 Everything is His.